Melrose Claymores 2026 Teams for Cathay / HSBC Hong Kong Sevens Confirmed

 Natasha Olson Thorne said, “The squad has already had quite a long build-up.
 We have been focusing on our strength and conditioning.
 We want to make sure that we are stronger and fitter than ever when we get to the tournament.”

-The Danish dont usually compete in the top-tier European Women’s 7s Championship Series, but they won silver in the Trophy Series last year to earn promotion to the Sevens Championship Series in 2026.
+The Danes don’t usually compete in the top-tier European Women’s 7s Championship Series, but they won silver in the Trophy Series last year to earn promotion to the Sevens Championship Series in 2026.
 They also played their first international XVs match for the Danish women in 20 years last year.

 Danish women’s sevens team just made history – silver at the European Trophy Series and promotion to the Championship Series 2026